 Microgel beads are transparent, homogeneous, and spherical objects that are ideal test objects for quantitative phase imaging.
 The DryMass command dm_analyze_sphere can estimate the average refractive index of such homogeneous objects.
-This is a short tutorial that will reproduce the data presented in supplementary figure 2a of reference [SCG+17].
+This is a short tutorial that will analyze data previously presented in supplementary figure 2a of reference [SCG+17].
+Instead of a simple edge-detection algorithm, DryMass will perform a 2D image fit to determine the radii and refractive indices [MSG+18].

-- Python 3.6 or above and DryMass version 0.6.0 or above (see Installing DryMass) - Fiji or Windows Photo Viewer (for data visualization) - Experimental dataset: QLSR_PAA_beads.zip [MSGG19]
+- Python 3.9 or above and DryMass version 0.11.0 or above (see Installing DryMass) - Fiji or Windows Photo Viewer (for data visualization) - Experimental dataset: QLSI_PAA_beads.zip [MSGG19]

-4.1.3 Execute dm analyze sphere
+4.1.3 Execute dm_analyze_sphere

 DryMass comes with a Command-line interface (CLI) which is made available after the installation.
 We will use the DryMass command dm_analyze_sphere to extract the refractive index values of a population of microgel beads.
-Using the command shell of your operating system, navigate to the location of QLSR_PAA_beads.zip and execute the command dm_analyze_sphere with QLSR_PAA_beads.zip as an argument.
+Using the command shell of your operating system, navigate to the location of QLSI_PAA_beads.zip and execute the command dm_analyze_sphere with QLSI_PAA_beads.zip as an argument.
 You will be prompted for the refractive index of the surrounding medium (1.335), the detector pixel size in microns (0.14), and the wavelength in nanometers (647).
 Simply type in these values (press the Enter key to let DryMass acknowledge each input).
 On Windows, this will look similar to this: